exekube/exekube/README.md

 ⚠️ These tools are relatively mature and work well, but are considered *legacy* here since this framework aims to be [declarative](/)

-Command line tools `kubectl` and `helm` are known to those who are familiar with Kubernetes.
-Google Cloud SDK (with `gcloud`) is used for managing infrastructure on the Google Cloud Platform.
+Command line tools `kubectl` and `helm` are known to those who are familiar with Kubernetes. `gcloud` (part of Google Cloud SDK) is used for managing the Google Cloud Platform.

 - `xk gcloud`
 - `xk kubectl`